-This Vegan Lemon Asparagus Chickpea Pasta is truly the epitome of a fresh and flavorful spring pasta dish!
+This Vegan Lemon Asparagus Chickpea Pasta is truly the best fresh and flavorful spring pasta dish!
 Gluten-free penne is mixed with a vegan lemon garlic sauce, fresh asparagus, and protein-rich chickpeas for the ultimate creamy lemon asparagus pasta!

-Who else is SO ready for a bowl of this delicious & creamy lemon pasta?!
+Who else is SO ready for a bowl of this delicious & creamy chickpea asparagus pasta?!

 This pasta dish is based off my Vegan Lemon Butter Pasta with Peas & Leeks, but I changed up the sauce to fill it with more garlic and added in chickpeas for a more filling dinner.
 First things first, let's run through the ingredients & a few easy substitutions you can use if you don't have everything on hand.

 Since I know some ingredients can be hard to find now, I wanted to do a deeper dive into the ingredients I used in this recipe and some substitution ideas.

 To keep this recipe gluten-free, I used Ancient Harvest Penne!
 It is one of my favorite GF pastas because it gets that chewy al-dente texture and doesn't stick together after cooking like other brands.
 If you can't find this brand, I also like Jovial.

 While I prefer Earth Balance for baking, I pretty much exclusively use Miyokos vegan butter in my savory recipes.
 It has true butter flavor, is made from cashews, and contains no palm oil.
 However, any vegan butter or margarine will work in this recipe especially if you want to keep the chickpea pasta nut-free.
 While you could substitute olive oil in here, the flavor of vegan butter adds so much to this dish so I really don't recommend replacing it!